sassoftware/python-swat/doc/source/troubleshooting.rst

 Troubleshooting
 ***************

-Just as with any autenticated network service, you may run into problems from time to time while connecting to CAS.
+Just as with any authenticated network service, you may run into problems from time to time while connecting to CAS.
 These are some of the more common problems you may run across.